stefanoandreetta/stefanoandreetta/README.md

 # 👋 Ciao!
 I'm Stefano Andreetta

-👨‍💻 I'm an italian tech lover with 10+ years of experience in software development, business analysis, and IT governance.
+👨‍💻 I'm an italian tech lover with 10+ years of experience in software development, business analysis, and project management.

 ## 💼 Projects
 - Work in progress...